mattermost/docs/source/deployment/ldap-group-sync.rst

 .. note::

    When a member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
-If a System Admin manually forces all members in a specific LDAP group to join the teams and channels synchronized to that group, members can potentially be re-added to channels from which they previously removed themselves.
+If a System Admin manually forces all members in a specific LDAP group to join the teams and channels synchronized to that group, members can potentially be re-added to channels from which they were previously removed.

 Disabling and Re-activating AD/LDAP Users
 -----------------------------------------